ngpeijiun/ngpeijiun.github.io/nlp/nlp-2-sentiment-analysis-naive-bayes.md

 ## Log Likelihood

-1. To compute likelihood, we need to get the ratios and use them to compute a score that will allow us to decide whether a tweet is positive or negative.
+1. We need to get the likelihood ratios and use them to compute a score that will allow us to decide whether a tweet is positive or negative.
 The higher the ratio, the more positive the word is.

     > ![Log Likelihood Ratios](_media/nlp-13.png)